Environment

 Transport systems and infrastructure (including public transport) influence health and wellbeing by enabling access to other important resources, such as employment, education, and social and health care services.
 Transport infrastructure that is safe and easy to navigate increases the likelihood of residents using environmentally sustainable modes of transport, such as walking and cycling [3].
 Levels of physical activity are influenced by the walkability and cycle-ability of the local environment [3].

-This indicator presents the proportion of those 18 years and over, satisfied or very satisfied with their ease of access to suitable transport to daily activities, using Canterbury Wellbeing Survey data from 2017 to 2020.
+This indicator presents the proportion of those 18 years and over, satisfied or very satisfied with their ease of access to suitable transport to daily activities, using Canterbury Wellbeing Survey data from 2017 to 2022

-The figure shows no statistically significant differences in the proportion of respondents who indicated that they were satisfied or very satisfied with their ease of access to transport, in greater Christchurch, by annual household income in 2020 (75.1% for <$30,000 to 82.2% for $100,000+).
-However, there is a general pattern of increasing satisfaction with increasing income.
-In 2017 and 2019 satisfaction with ease of access to transport was statistically significantly different between the lowest and highest income groups.
+The figure shows a general pattern of increasing proportions of respondents who indicated that they were satisfied or very satisfied with their ease of access to transport with increasing income level.
+In 2019 and 2022, satisfaction with ease of access to transport was statistically significantly different between the lowest and highest income groups (59.8% for <$30,000 to 72.3% for $100,000+ in 2022).

-The figure shows a statistically significantly lower proportion of respondents with a long-term health condition or disability (irrespective of age group) indicating that they were satisfied or very satisfied with their ease of access to suitable transport in greater Christchurch from 2017 to 2020 than those with no long-term health condition or disability.
+The figure shows a statistically significantly lower proportion of respondents with a long-term health condition or disability (irrespective of age group) indicating that they were satisfied or very satisfied with their ease of access to suitable transport in greater Christchurch from 2017 to 2022, than those with no long-term health condition or disability.
 There were no statistically significant differences between respondents with a long-term health condition or disability who were aged under 65 years and those aged 65 years and over, at any timepoint.

 Data Sources